schrotie/quary/demo/helloFramework/README.md

 Note that the constructor uses a trick to circumvent this.
 It registers the event handlers on `<hello-framework>` _before_ the `shadowRoot` is attached.
 Otherwise it would need to add the ":host" selector.
 The "click" handler still works, when registered on the `shadowRoot`, but it works noticeably different.
 Try moving `$(this).shadow(template);` to before the event handler registry.
 Now when you click _between_ title and list, nothing happens.
 Revert to the original code and clicks are registered there, too.

-Back to the selected `<ul>`: the `append` method is called for it. `append` like all of ShadowQuery's insertion methods can insert most reasonable stuff you throw at it: Nodes, Node-collections and -arrays, templates ... and in this case what I call a "dynamic template", i.e. a key-value object with special semantics that makes ShadowQuery do special stuff.
+Back to the selected `<ul>`: the `append` method is called for it. `append` like all of Quary's insertion methods can insert most reasonable stuff you throw at it: Nodes, Node-collections and -arrays, templates ... and in this case what I call a "dynamic template", i.e. a key-value object with special semantics that makes Quary do special stuff.

 Dynamic templates can insert templates based on a condition and/or - as in this case - can insert arrays of templates.
 Here the array comes from the "greet" attribute and the template is a simple `<li>` list item element.

-For every element that ShadowQuery thus creates - _or updates_! - it will call the `update` callback if you provide it. `update` is called with two arguments: first a ShadowQuery object of the rendered template content, second the element of the array to which it belongs.
+For every element that Quary thus creates - _or updates_! - it will call the `update` callback if you provide it. `update` is called with two arguments: first a Quary object of the rendered template content, second the element of the array to which it belongs.
 Actually, it passes a third element, the index, which isn't used that often, though.
 But replace the update method with
 ```js
 update  : (li, item, index) => li.text(`Hello ${item}${index}!`),
 ```
 and see what happens!

-You may recall that I wrote above, that ShadowQuery uses `querySelectorAll` to evaluate selectors.
+You may recall that I wrote above, that Quary uses `querySelectorAll` to evaluate selectors.
 That means, you can manipulate more than one element with one call.
 The same is true for these templates: a template can be more than one node.
 Replace the dynamic template with:
 ```js
 {
 	array   : $(this, ':host').attr('greet').split(' '),